inet-framework/inet/showcases/visualizer/advanced/doc/index.rst

 -----------------------------

-INET contains visualizer simple modules suitable for a single visualization task, such as ``RoutingTableCanvasVisualizer`` or ``InterfaceTableOsgVisualizer``.
+INET contains visualizer simple modules suitable for a single visualization task, such as :ned:`RoutingTableCanvasVisualizer` or :ned:`InterfaceTableOsgVisualizer`.
 However, there are visualizer compound modules, which contain multiple single-task visualizer simple modules.
 One has to include just one compound visualizer module in the network, and multiple visualizers can be configured from the ini file.
 The